 1984 was the year Los Angeles hosted the summer games of the 23rd Olympiad, remembered for the Soviet boycott as a response to the US led boycott of the 1980 Moscow games.
 USA topped the medal count with 83 gold, 61 silver, and 30 bronze medals, while Norway returned with zero golds, a single silver and two bronze medals.
 However, the most important title, the 1/10 electric off-road RC World Champion title, was already awarded some months earlier in Anaheim, less than an hour drive from the City of Angels.

 Before the first official IFMAR World Championships for 1/10 scale electric buggies at the Ranch Pit Shop in 1985, there had been two (three?) unofficial World Championships, all arranged in the US, with Gil Losi Jr. winning the open class in 1983.
 California was the epicenter of the 80’s electric off road boom, and it was here most of the development and research were done by hop-up brands like RCH, CRP, Race Prep, MIP, Thorp etc., and lots of people that are now regarded legends by the vintage RC community.
 The Ranch Pit Shops in places like Colton, Pomona and Del Mar were some of the best places to be, with stores run by the Losi family, who put all their pride into being the first to offer the latest parts and kits the industry could produce.
-They also had a various tracks for various types of racing.
-The longest surviving Ranch Pit Shop (Pomona, earlier knows as Thorp Raceway) closed down some time in the late 90’s.
+They also had a variety of tracks for various types of racing.
+The longest surviving Ranch Pit Shop (Pomona, earlier known as Thorp Raceway) closed down some time in the late 90’s.
 At the height of the 1/10 craze, there were lots of races in the SoCal area, actually several times a week.

 This was the place you would find the fastest drivers, with the hottest cars, and the RC-industry queued up to have the best of the best run their latest products.
 Gil Losi Jr. was one of these drivers, and after winning the 1983 Worlds, he was favorite to retain the title in 1984.
 With mainly racers from the US and Canada, no one really gave the few Europeans that showed up, any real chance of success.
 The year before, only Eivind Loyd Pettersen (Norway) had represented Europe, but in 1984 he was joined by Michael Pehrsson (Sweden) and he had hired the two times Nordic Champion in 1/12 on-road, Jörgen Andersson (Sweden) as his mech & tech man.
 Probably a wise choice as word has it that Pettersen was a great driver, but a terrible mechanic.
 The Nordic team was in place long before the race, and as strange as it seems, they weren’t even sure what kind of cars they should be driving.
 They had their “test base” at the “Ranch” in Pomona, but stayed with Mike Tobey of CRP, who Pettersen had a great relationship with from previous years.
 They used the days for testing, and attended races in the evenings.